top of page

 SERVE (Supporting, Enhancing Resilient &Viable Employment opportunities

-This program is funded by MasterCard Foundation through the partnership of Care International and will focus on building a resilient, sustainable, gender equitable, and inclusive entrepreneurial environment that increases dignified and fulfilling work opportunities for predominantly female young people aged between 18 and 35 years in agricultural value chains in 10 Districts across Rwanda.
+SERVE is a five-year project (2023–2027), funded by Mastercard Foundation and implemented in partnership with CARE Rwanda.
+Its objective is to build a resilient, sustainable, gender equitable and inclusive entrepreneurial environment that increases dignifying and fulfilling work opportunities for predominantly female young people aged between 18 and 35 years in agricultural value chains in 10 Districts across Rwanda, namelyNyamagabe, Huye, Rulindo, Gakenke, Nyabihu, Rubavu, Rwamagana, Kayonza, Ngoma and Kirehe.

 Image-empty-state.png